 We believe that the way we conduct business is just as important as the business we do.
 Operating with integrity helps us deliver on the promises we have made to each other, our customers, and the communities where we live and work.
 It is also the basis for ensuring continued growth and success.
 Everyone at our Company shares a responsibility for doing business ethically and in a sustainable manner, preserving our good name.
-We ensure that this responsibility applies at every level in our organization, and everyone from corporate officers to members of our Board of Directors, to our field personnel is responsible for overseeing these efforts.
+We ensure that this responsibility applies at every level in our organization, and everyone from officers and directors to our field personnel is responsible for overseeing these efforts.

-Recruiting and Training-Our continued success depends, in part, on our ability to continue to attract, retain and motivate qualified engineers, service technicians, field supervisors and project managers.
-We believe our success in retaining qualified employees will be based on the quality of our recruiting, training, compensation, employee benefits programs and opportunities for advancement.
+Recruiting and Training-Our continued success depends, in part, on our ability to continue to attract, retain and motivate qualified craft workers, engineers, service technicians, field supervisors and project managers.
+We believe our success in retaining qualified employees will be based on the quality of our recruiting, training, compensation, employee benefits and opportunities for advancement.
 We provide numerous training programs for management, sales, and leadership, as well as on-the-job training, technical training, apprenticeship programs, attractive benefit packages and career advancement opportunities within our Company.

 Safety-We have established comprehensive safety programs throughout our operations to ensure that all employees comply with safety standards we have established and that are established under federal, state, and local laws and regulations.
 Safety leadership establishes safety programs and benchmarking to improve safety across the Company.
 Additionally, our employment screening process seeks to determine that prospective employees have requisite skills, sufficient background references and acceptable driving records, if applicable.
-Our rate of incidents recordable under the standards of the Occupational Safety and Health Administration ("OSHA") per one hundred employees per year, also known as the OSHA recordable rate, was 1.01 during 2022.
-This level was 33% better than the most recently published OSHA rate for our industry.
+Our rate of incidents recordable under the standards of the Occupational Safety and Health Administration ("OSHA") per one hundred employees per year, also known as the OSHA recordable rate, was 1.10 during 2023.
+This level was 52% better than the most recently published OSHA rate for our industry.

 Diversity and Inclusion-We are an equal opportunity employer, and we welcome and celebrate our teams' differences, experiences, and beliefs.
 We expect all employees to be treated with dignity and respect in an environment free from discrimination and harassment regardless of race, color, religion, sex, sexual orientation, gender identity or expression, national origin, age, disability, veteran status, genetic information, or any other protected class.
-We know that diversity is truly a competitive advantage that helps drive growth and innovation, and we have increasingly focused on diversity and inclusion programs within our Company.
-Diversity and inclusion are among our leadership team's top priorities, with clearly outlined near-term actions to accelerate progress in outreach, representation, development, and advancement of underrepresented groups within our Company.
+We know that diversity is truly a competitive advantage that helps drive growth and innovation.
+Diversity and inclusion are among our leadership's key priorities, including steps to accelerate progress in outreach, representation, development, and advancement of underrepresented groups within our Company.
 Our Board of Directors and Board committees provide oversight on certain human capital matters, including our diversity and inclusion strategy.